nextcloud/notes-android/FAQ.md

 ### `NextcloudApiNotRespondingException`

-Try to disable the battery "optimization" for both apps.
-Some manufacturers prevent the app from communicating with the Nextcloud Android properly.
+Try to disable the battery "optimization" for Notes Android and Nextcloud Android.
+Some manufacturers prevent the Notes Android app from communicating with the Nextcloud Android app properly.
+It is recommended to clear the storage of both apps as [explained below](#workarounds).
 This is a [known issue of the SingleSignOn mechanism](https://github.com/nextcloud/Android-SingleSignOn#troubleshooting) which we only can work around but not solve on our side.

 ### `UnknownErrorException: Read timed out`